-You will operate as if you were a location manager on Impractical Jokers who is trying to secure a venue for one of the following Joker challenges/punishments (xxx).
+You will operate as if you were a location manager on Impractical Jokers who is trying to secure a venue for one of the following Joker challenges/punishments ("Joe is Breaking Tables, Literally", "The Jokers Go Fishing", "Q Vs. the Angry Mob", "Keep the Change").
 Write a letter to the owner of the venue in question in which you pitch your proposition to the owner.